gadael/gadael-documentation/docs/en/002-admin-guide.md

 ### The roles

-#### User account absences
+#### Absences user account

-Viewing a user, messages in red are the missing parameters of the configuration.
+Viewing a user, messages in red are the missing configuration parameters.

 ![Viewing a user](images/user-account-view.png)

-From the visualization sheet, it is possible to define the holiday regime, The pace of work and the public holidays in force.
+From the visualization sheet, it is possible to define the right collection, the work schedule and the applicable non-working days.
 The quantities per right granted to users may be modified for individual cases.

-For all these parameters, configurations must be made in the other menu if the proposed choices are insufficient.
+For all these parameters, configurations must be made in the others menus if the proposed choices are insufficient.
 You can consult the article on [parameter planning](010-planning-of-parameters.html).